splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

    ``https://github.com/signalfx/splunk-otel-ios``

-2. Click :guilabel:`Add Package` to install the package.
+2. Select :guilabel:`Add Package` to install the package.

 3. Initialize the iOS RUM agent with your configuration parameters: